We have a range of voluntary roles in the Garden. Find out more and apply to join us.

 What do our volunteers do?

 There are many different activities that you could help with.
-Our volunteering opportunities fall into two broad categories:
+Our volunteering opportunities include:

-- Welcome visitors to the garden.
-You would take entrance money, give information about the Garden, the Friends Association, courses and tours.
+- Welcome Lodge.
+You would take entrance fees, give information about the Garden, the Friends' Association, courses and tours.
+(March to November)

 - Lead guided tours.
 We train some of our volunteers as tour guides for visiting groups.

 - Assist with events.
-This could include manning an information stand, taking entrance money and helping with teas.
+This could include manning an information stand, taking entrance money or car park stewarding.
 You may also help with preparation and clear up.

 - Invigilating.
 We run Royal Horticultural Society exams in February and June and need volunteer invigilators to help with these.